10 Endangered species of Primate in Vietnam

 They can move quickly through vegetation.
 They feed on fruits, small lizards, invertebrates, and especially tree gum.
 Females usually give birth to twins and carry their young for the first 2 to 3 weeks.
 The small and adorable slow loris has soft, reddish-brown fur with occasional patches of silver-white fur.
 There is a white stripe along the nose.
 The back has a dark reddish patch.
 The belly is silver-yellow.
 An adult Nycticebus pygmaeus measures only 19-23 cm in length and weighs between 377 and 450 grams.

-Frame post bài 18 1 WANEE asia
+Frame post bài 18 1 WANEE Go-WILD

 10 Endangered species of Primate in Vietnam 75